Rahmaaaan/Emojipedia/README.md

 ## Technologies Used

-The technologies and tools were used to develop this project are reactJS & JdavaScript
+The technologies and tools were used to develop this project are reactJS & JavaScript

 ## Getting Started